Colin03129/WeatherCal/README.md

   --Updated css to make the background and calendar look nicer and display on all backgrounds instead of only 1
   --BackgroundWeatherChange.scpt is now obselete

+The original functional version 1.0 of the code used WeatherChange.scpt, CalendarEventsPull.scpt, WeatherCalHTMLConstructor.scpt, CreateEventArchive.scpt, and BackgroundWeatherChange.scpt.
+These 5 scripts are all run within a GeekTool Group called Base_Group at different frequencies.

 CreateEventArchive.scpt
   --Creates an archive of all recurring events by transfering events from their original calendars into a calendar named "Archive" so that old events would not have to be parsed through by CalendarEventsPull.scpt when it runs, thus somewhat improving speed.
 In the future, the script should be triggered by an event with summary of "Archive Calendars" in any calendar.